erc2804/website/src/markdowns/28-02-2020_golden-circle.md

 <figcaption>A concise visual regarding the Golden Circle <a href="https://www.linkedin.com/pulse/concept-golden-circle-by-simon-sinek-babak-mohammadi/">Source</a></figcaption>

 The Golden Circle is the visual of Sinek's 'Why, How, What'-model.
-Here is a short wrap up of how Sinek describes these three questions from a organization's point of view:<br /><br />
+Here is a short wrap up of how Sinek describes these three questions from an organization's point of view:<br /><br />

 ### What?